Performing Trade Studies Using Analyzer and Astrogator

 2. Close your scenario.

-Exercise 3: To The Moon
+Exercise 3: To the Moon

 Now that you are more familiar with the interaction between Astrogator and Analyzer, analyze a more complex scenario.
-Once again you are trying to determine the Delta-v used, but this time you want to analyze the relationship between Delta-v and the time it takes to get from a low-Earth orbit into a low-altitude lunar orbit.
-Minimizing Delta-v is once again a concern, but you also want to keep the transfer time within an acceptable range.
+Once again you are trying to determine the Delta-V used, but this time you want to analyze the relationship between Delta-V and the time it takes to get from a low-Earth orbit into a low-altitude lunar orbit.
+Minimizing Delta-V is once again a concern, but you also want to keep the transfer time within an acceptable range.

 The STK scenario (VDF) used with this tutorial is located in the STK Data Federate (SDF).
 To open the scenario:

-1. Ensure that the Welcome dialog is visible in the STK Workspace.
+1. Ensure that the Welcome dialog box is visible in the STK Workspace.

 2. Click Open a Scenario.

-4. Navigate to Sites/AGI/documentlibrary/STK 12/Starter Tutorials folder.
+4. Go to the Sites/AGI/documentlibrary/STK 12/Starter Tutorials folder.

 Select the VDF